Law Firm Website Content Strategies for Maximizing Billable Hours

 Discover competitors with keyword searches and use SEO analysis tools like Surfer, Ahrefs, and SEMrush for effective strategies

-You may think you know who the big competitors in your local market are, but these might not be your primary SEO competitors.
-For example, if you are a solo personal injury attorney in Miami, trying to rank organically for the first page of Google for “Miami personal injury lawyer,” your competition will be the big law firm players that rank on Page 1 of Google for this search term.
+You may think you know your main local competitors, but they might not be your primary SEO rivals.
+For example, as a solo personal injury attorney in Miami trying to rank for “Miami personal injury lawyer,” your competition is the big firms on Page 1 of Google.
+Using Google Analytics can help you identify your true SEO competitors and refine your strategy to target more achievable search terms.

-Meanwhile, the very successful solo attorney down the road — who you believe is your competitor —handles the same type of cases as you do.
-This attorney has a steady stream of fresh clients from their constantly updated accident and injury blog.
-Instead of targeting “Miami” SEO terms, they focus their SEO efforts on more localized neighborhoods of Hialeah, Pembroke Pines, and Miramar.
-That attorney is not your direct SEO competition.
-However, their strategy may be more cost-effective and successful, generating more than enough cases to stay busy.
-In this example, the lawyer down the road likely defined a different ideal client and targeted many different search terms.
+Meanwhile, a very successful solo attorney down the road, who you consider a competitor, handles the same types of cases as your personal injury law firm.
+This attorney maintains a steady stream of fresh clients through a constantly updated accident and injury blog.
+Instead of targeting broad “Miami” SEO terms, they focus their SEO efforts on localized neighborhoods like Hialeah, Pembroke Pines, and Miramar.
+This attorney is not your direct SEO competition, but their strategy may be more cost-effective and successful, generating more than enough cases to stay busy.

 You are probably familiar with keywords, the phrases people type into search engines when looking for legal information.
 You can use tools like SEMrush and Ahrefs for keyword research for your local market - or have a content marketing agency do this research.